 Cruise Control Components

-Most of today’s cruise control systems are electronic controlled by a control module.
+Most of today’s cruise control systems are controlled by an electronic control module.
 It can be a standalone or integrated into the PCM or BCM.
 The module uses several inputs to control operation and vehicle speed.
 These are the components found on most cruise control systems.

 Cruise Control Switch: The basic control switch has an on/off button, set/accelerate, and a resume option.

-Vehicle Speed Sensor: The VSS informs the vehicle’s computer modules, including the cruise control module, of the vehicle's speed.
+Vehicle Speed Sensor: The VSS informs the vehicle’s computer modules over the network, including the cruise control module, of the vehicle's speed.
 It is this speed that the module attempts to maintain when the set button is pressed.

 Brake Switch: The brake switch is used to inform the system of the drivers intent to slow down and take over acceleration.
 They can be reactivated to the set speed by using the resume function.